-NOTE - Any changes to NTP configurations requires the shutting down and restarting of NTP.

-NOTE - IP address changes (as through DHCP) are not service disrupting to NTP.

-NOTE - NTP encryption is the public key authentication (autokey).
+- Any changes to NTP configurations requires the shutting down and restarting of NTP. - IP address changes (as through DHCP) are not service disrupting to NTP. - NTP encryption should be configured for the auto key or the symmetric key.

 5.3.4.6 view ntp